Full Moon on

 Moon after ascending node

-1 day after ascending node on 27 October 2042 at 16:01 in ♈ Aries.
-The Moon is located north of the ecliptic over the following 12 days, until the lunar orbit crosses from North to South in descending node on 10 November 2042 at 01:54 in ♎ Libra.
+1 day after ascending node on 27 October 2042 at 16:01 in ♈ Aries the Moon is positioned north of the ecliptic over the following 12 days until the lunar crosses the ecliptic again from North to South in descending node on 10 November 2042 at 01:54 in ♎ Libra.

 Moon before northern standstill

-8 days since the previous standstill on 20 October 2042 at 02:47 in ♑ Capricorn when the Moon has reached South declination of ∠-28.484°, the lunar orbit is extending northward over the next 4 days to face maximum declination of ∠28.455° at the point of next northern standstill on 1 November 2042 at 17:22 in ♊ Gemini.
+8 days since the last southern standstill on 20 October 2042 at 02:47 in ♑ Capricorn when the Moon has reached South declination of ∠-28.484° the lunar orbit is extending northward over the next 4 days to face maximum declination of ∠28.455° at the point of next northern standstill on 1 November 2042 at 17:22 in ♊ Gemini.

 Sun-Earth-Moon syzygy